 }

-For more insights on modern Android UI development, check out our guides on Jetpack Compose and ConstraintLayout.
+For more on Android UI development, check out our guides on Jetpack Compose and ConstraintLayout.
+And keep an eye on the Android 16 QPR2 release for the official Material 3 Expressive rollout.